sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1400 - fixed-table.md

 title: "Fixed Table"
 hidden: false
 ---
-Matches tables with a fixed number of columns and returns their collated column contents.
+Extracts tables with a fixed number of columns and returns their collated column contents.
 Use the Fixed Table method for tables in the same document type that always have the same column layout (same headings, same number of columns).
+This method can extract tables that span multiple pages.

 [**Parameters**](doc:fixed-table#parameters)
 [**Examples**](doc:fixed-table#examples)